radsungura/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 1. A script that writes a string to a file.
 2. A script that display the status code of a GET request.
 3. A script that prints the title of a Star Wars movie where the episode number matches a given integer.
+4. Ascript that prints the number of movies where the character “Wedge Antilles” is present